intel/nauta/docs/user-guide/actions/getting_started.md

 #### Result of this Command

 The execution of the submit command may take a few minutes the first time.
-When the experiment submission is complete, the following result is displayed:
+When the experiment submission is completed, the following result is displayed:

 ```